 One of the key topics explored was the evolving role of technology in business leadership.
 Sarat remarked on the shift from a tech-focused industry to one that prioritises people and culture.

 In professional services, he explained, ‘people are your product’, and the success of any tech strategy ultimately hinges on the workforce.
-Sarat shared how Hedgehog Lab has focused on creating a culture that empowers talented individuals to do their best work.
+Sarat shared how hedgehog lab has focused on creating a culture that empowers talented individuals to do their best work.

 ‘At hedgehog lab, our purpose is to create a place that empowers talented people to do the best work of their lives.
 We used to think tech was everything, but now, the conversation has shifted to looking after your people.
 Tech is only as good as the team behind it.’